 I’m different and that’s okay.

 The Cultural Misfit was born out of my reality of living in Africa.
 On this continent, I have learned that being different is okay.
+Therefore, I’m different and that’s okay.
 If we don’t learn how to be accept who God has made us to be, how can we expect others to accept us?
-The Cultural Misfit peeks into my journey of being okay with who Lea Peters is: an imperfect work in progress.
+The Cultural Misfit is a peek into my journey of being okay with who Lea Peters is: an imperfect work in progress.
 My imperfection simply directs me to look to my Father Whose perfection eclipses my flaws.
 If I can just be faithful, and keep my focus on Him, there’s a chance that I might leave a small impact on this world for His Kingdom.
-That would be reward enough for this Misfit.

 I hope you enjoy the blog.
 Please connect with me online to learn more about what makes being a misfit worth it all.